luaguides

 --> "thread: 0x7f8a3c102200"

 The hex address is the object’s memory location.
-Two identical-looking tables always produce different addresses — they are different objects.
+Two identical-looking tables always produce different addresses because they are distinct objects allocated at different points in memory.
+Keep in mind that these addresses are implementation-specific — LuaJIT and PUC Lua may format them differently, and the values change with every program run.

 Lua’s .. concatenation operator requires strings on both sides.
 Without tostring, converting a number or boolean for concatenation raises an error: